Why Some Shows Make More Money With the Same Audience

 Most ticketing platforms simply record transactions.

-Web Savvy Oracle improves what happens before, during, and after the purchase.
+Web Savvy Oracle changes what happens before, during, and after the purchase.

-Web Savvy Oracle is a performance system designed to convert visitor demand into completed ticket orders.
+Web Savvy Oracle is a system that turns more of your existing demand into actual revenue.

 We improve the buying path, reconnect interrupted buyers, and follow up after the show so each week builds on the last.

-When that happens, the same visitors produce far more ticket sales.
+When that happens, the same demand produces far more revenue.

 The Pattern We See Across Multiple Theaters

-When the system changes, the same traffic produces very different revenue.
+When the system changes, the same traffic produces very different results.

 What Happened When the System Ceiling Was Removed